openlexington/treatment-directory/README.md

 Elderly person didn't know they needed a landline to be able to use a LifeAlert button.
 Also didn't know they could get a landline for free.
 Not just a phone but hot meals, help around the house, could be anything they need and don't realize they can get.
 AT&T gives landlines for free to elderly people if you meet criteria, like if you're on food stamps.

+Social worker ends up doing a lot of work she wouldn't get paid for because she wanted to do it and knew if she didn't do it, it wouldn't get done.

+Department of Aging and Developmental Disabilities would be the people who would enter resource information initially.
+Different development districts have their own resource directories.
+[Bluegrass Area Development District](http://bgadd.org/)